JimAtLads/JimAtLads/README.md

 - 👋 Hi, I’m @JimAtLads, commonly known as Jim
 - 👀 I’m interested in coding, project management, general science, and math.
 - 🌱 I’m currently learning OpenBSD
-- 💞️ I’m looking to collaborate on <your project goes here>
+- 💞️ I’m looking to collaborate on &lt;your project goes here&gt;
 - 📫 How to reach me 314-267-9112
 <!---
 JimAtLads/JimAtLads is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.